9 Best Compound Exercises (Full Body)

 2. Press through your heel to lift your glutes off the mat, squeezing your glutes as you lift.
 Think about keeping your core engaged and knees in line with your hips.
 Hold this single leg glute bridge.

-3. Bend at the elbows to slowly lower the dumbbells towards your head, perform a skull crusher.
+3. Bend at the elbows to slowly lower the dumbbells towards your head, performing a skull crusher.

 4. Then squeeze the back of your arm to straighten your elbows, pressing the dumbbells back overhead to return to the starting position.